ForestAdmin/documentation-user-guide/getting-started/master-your-ui/using-the-layout-editor-mode/customizing-the-table-view.md

-# Customize the Table view
+# Customize the Table View

 ### Show/hide and reorder fields ​​ <a href="#show-hide-fields" id="show-hide-fields"></a>